filipecalasans/realTimePlot/README.md

 # How to Use

 Place the folders *realtimeplot* and *QCustoPlot* inside your Qt project folder.
 The folder *realtimeplot* contains the primitives, while the folder *QCustomPlot* is the 3rd party library of same name.
-Notice, that you might need to add the folder *realtimeplot* to the **INCLUDEPATH**, otherwise you'll face errors generating the C++ code correspondent to the UI element *plot.ui*.
+Notice that you might need to add the folder *realtimeplot* to the **INCLUDEPATH**, otherwise you'll face errors generating the C++ code correspondent to the UI element *plot.ui*.

 ```make
 QT       += core gui printsupport